Off Press Podcast

 Tom Perez

-Tom Perez, chair of the Democratic National Committee, says the 2020 election will be a moral fork in the road for the United States.
-His interview is the fourth in our six-part Off Press podcast series on the Democratic Presidential Candidates debate at LMU on Dec.
-19.
+Tom Perez, chair of the Democratic National Committee, tells Off Press that the 2020 presidential election will be a moral fork in the road for America.

 Episode 15 • December 13, 2019